Q. What size Acid Neutralizer should I get?

 A. It is very easy to find out!
 Click here for easy steps to measuring your well flow rate in gallons per minute.

-Q. Does the neutralizer systems come with the media, or do I need to order the calcite separately?
+Q. Does the Acid Neutralizer system come with the media, or do I need to order the calcite separately?

-A. Yes it comes with the calcite, it is included in the price.
+A. Yes, the acid neutralizer systems come with the calcite.
+It is included in the price.
 You can get a discount upon check out if you want to order additional calcite or calcite corosex blend, but you won’t need it for six to twelve months at least.

 Q. How much does it cost to ship the calcite neutralizer to me?